ifandelse/writing/smashingmag/lux_take2.md

 -----
 ## 5.)
 Plays Well With Others

-Another key lesson for our team - lux needs to make it easy for non-React/lux instances to play well with together.
-To that end, lux provides mixins that can be used by something other than React components and Stores.
+Another key lesson for our team - lux needs to make it easy for non-React/non-lux (external) instances to play well with together.
+To that end, lux provides mixins that can be used by external instances.

 ### Store Mixin
 The `store` mixin enables you to listen for store change events.
 For example, this snippet shows an instance that's wired to listen to our ProductStore and CartStore: